timarney/react-setup/README.md

 # React / Webpack (Testing)
-Baseline testing to optimize js files for Production use
+Baseline testing to optimize js files for 'Production' use.

+Note this is not a React Starter boilerplate.
+It's an experiment to test Webpack output pre-compression (gzip etc...)

 #Production Output
 ```